mariajudson/cwd-spatial-analysis/README.md

 ## Analytical Approach

-- Loaded and standardized raw USGS CSV datasets (wild and captive)
+- Loaded and standardized raw USGS CSV datasets (wild and captive);
-- Aggregated data at the state level by count of CWD-positive counties
+- Aggregated data at the state level by count of CWD-positive counties;
-- Merged wild and captive datasets to enable direct population comparison
+- Merged wild and captive datasets to enable direct population comparison;
-- Calculated wild-to-captive county ratios to identify epidemiological outliers
+- Calculated wild-to-captive county ratios to identify epidemiological outliers;
-- Exported clean, aggregated data for Power BI dashboard development
+- Exported clean, aggregated data for Power BI dashboard development.

 ---